Confession Times at the Cathedral

 • You may continue with the time since your last confession: “My last good confession was…(how many weeks, months or years approximately).”

 • Say the sins that you remember start with the one that is most difficult to say, after this it will be easier to mention the rest.
-If you received general absolution, tell this and the sins forgiven then to the priest.
+If you received general absolution, tell this and the sins forgiven to the priest.

 Give thanks to God forgiving you again.
 If you recall some serious sin you forgot to tell, rest assured that it has been forgiven with the others, but be sure to confess it in your next Confession.